TokenScript-Framework/papers/src/papers/smart-token-paper.md

 # Smart Tokens: Democratising the New Trust Anchors

-Building on the previous discussion, Smart Contract Tokens, defined in public blockchains such as Ethereum, exhibit certain characteristics that make them a suitable foundation for trust anchors.
+Building on the previous discussion, Smart Contract Tokens, defined in public blockchains such as Ethereum[@vitalik2013], exhibit certain characteristics that make them a suitable foundation for trust anchors.

 This chapter posits that these trust anchors should assume the form of tokens.
 We will explore why tokens are suitable as trust anchors, discuss the technical and layered design implications, and introduce a new design requirement for the type of tokens suitable for trust anchors: smart tokens.